GDPR Compliance

 - We do not use advertising or tracking cookies

-- You may modify your cookie preferences at any time
+- You may modify your cookie and analytics preferences at any time

 Icosa maintains Data Processing Agreements (DPAs) with all sub-processors that handle personal data on our behalf, as required by Article 28 of the GDPR.
-Our sub-processors include:
+The complete and current sub-processor list — including the data each provider receives, the region in which they process it, and the applicable transfer mechanism — is published at /sub-processors.

 We conduct due diligence on all sub-processors and ensure they provide sufficient guarantees regarding data protection.
-We will notify you of any changes to our sub-processor list.
+We will notify you of material changes to the sub-processor list by updating the "Last updated" date on the Sub-processors page; for significant additions affecting the categories of data processed, we will provide advance notice by email or in-product banner.

 9. Breach Notification